kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Serving_the_Internet/Customize-JATOS-Home-Page.md

 ### With GitHub

 1. Go to [https://github.com/JATOS/customized-home-page-template](https://github.com/JATOS/customized-home-page-template)
-1. Click 'Use this template' button to create a copy of this repository
+1. Click <Hl>Use this template</Hl> button to create a copy of this repository
 1. Change the content of `foobar-university-welcome.html` to your needs
 1. Add necessary files (e.g. logo images) to your repository
 1. Configure JATOS: In your JATOS installation folder edit `conf/production.conf` - add `jatos.brandingUrl`: